Yep, Masks And Protective Gear Are Still Hard To Get — Especially For Small Buyers

 "It is unbelievable that we're having to fight to get PPE," said Dr. Sandra Fryhofer, a primary care physician with a small office in Atlanta.

 Fryhofer said she was able to buy some N95 respirator masks through a bulk order organized by the AMA and others.
-Since then, she's been conserving masks by hanging them in paper bags from a clothesline in the back of her office, and then reusing them.
+Since then, she has been conserving masks by hanging them in paper bags from a clothesline in the back of her office and then reusing them.

 "The federal government should be coordinating this.
 Access to PPE should not be a problem during a pandemic," Fryhofer said.